 Top 5 places to ski in the Alps in May

 For the most part, skiing in the Alps in May will mean skiing on glaciers.
 However, for the first week or so of May, a handful of resorts can still offer considerable non-glacial terrain.
-This year for example, Val Thorens, Tignes and Cervinia are all open until 5 May 2019 with plenty of snow down to resort level.
+This year, for example, Val d'Isère, Tignes and Cervinia are all open until 6 May 2023, with Val Thorens open until 8 May 2023.

 1. Hintertux, Austria

 Arguably the best of the European glaciers, thanks to having steeper and more varied terrain than most, Hintertux is also one of the few to be open every day of the year.

 A good choice at any time in May, Hintertux is certainly one of the best options later in the month, when you can often still ski between 2660m and 3250m.

 Stubai is another very safe bet if you are planning on hitting the slopes later on in May.

 3. Zermatt, Switzerland